09 Sep Roasted Potato and Tomato Soup

 Makes 6 servings (8 cups)

-2 ½ pounds baby gold potatoes, cut into 1-inch pieces
+2 ½ pounds baby yellow potatoes, cut into 1-inch pieces

 3 tablespoons olive oil